Characters

 The Lullaby

-While lying on the bed he hears the very first notes of ‘The Lullaby’.
-His surroundings slowly start to fade as he listens to the music putting him to sleep.
-His heart starts to beat slower and he gets more relaxed than he’s ever been.
-The music continues to carry him further into what has to be the land that The Illusionist had talked to him about.
+While lying on the bed, he hears the first notes of “The Lullaby.”
+His surroundings slowly begin to fade as the music lulls him to sleep.
+His heartbeat slows, and he feels more relaxed than he ever has before.
+The melody continues to carry him deeper, guiding him toward the world The Illusionist spoke of—the dreamlike realm where she might be waiting.

 Elysium